sanatan-artixio/regulatory_guidelines_wfs/README.md

 ### File Naming

-PDFs are stored with deterministic names:
+PDFs are stored in database with deterministic filenames for reference:
 ```
 {issue_date}_{title_slug}_{media_id}.pdf
 ```

 Example: `07/31/2025_medical_device_user_fee_small_business_qualificati_176439.pdf`

+Use `export-pdfs` command to extract files with these names when needed.

 ## Development